First Trimester

-No bump yet, but your body is building a new organ, increasing blood volume by 50 percent, and doing extraordinary work.
-Here is what is actually happening and why it matters.
+No bump yet, but your body is building a new organ and ramping up blood volume.
+What's actually happening inside in early pregnancy — and why it matters.

 Your jeans are tight.
 Your breasts are sore.
 You feel completely different inside — tired, bloated, emotional, and changed in ways you can't quite explain.
 But there's no bump.
 To the outside world, nothing has changed.